- Am I wasting my time?

 How many people have given up on their dreams or desires because of doubts?
 Or because they experience a prolonged plateau in their life?

-There is a verse from the Bible that keeps repeating itself over and over:
+There is a verse from the Bible that I keep hearing in my spirit:

 Do not despise these small beginnings, for the Lord rejoices to see the work begin… Zechariah 4:10

 As I lay awake the other night, pondering my work and whether I was moving in the right or wrong direction professionally, this verse came to mind.
 I was reminded that those who succeed in what they do are the ones who never give up.